AI Slop

 Standard LLMs are probabilistic: they predict the next most-likely word given the previous words.
 "Most likely" means "most common in the training data."
 Most common equals average equals generic.
 Average in, average out.

 This is not a bug.
 It's the architecture working as designed.
-Slop is what you get when you skip the layer that enforces a specific brand voice on top of the model.
+Slop is what you get when you skip the layer that enforces a specific brand's language on top of the model.

 The opposite of slop